nkohari/kseq/README.md

 # Limitations

 While KSeq is tolerant to message loss and incorrect delivery, in order for the state of all replicas to converge, all operations *must eventually be applied* to all replicas.
-This limitation is similar to most (all?) other distributed systems, and is typically solved either through read-repair or perpetually retrying delivery.
+This is a limitation of operations-based CRDTs, and is probably best solved through read-repair.

 Currently, KSeq is implemented with a rudimentary id generation system using simple JS `Number`s.
-This is memory-intensive, and would benefit from an implementation as that described in [4], using a dense bitfield.
+This is memory-intensive, and may benefit from an dense bitfield implementation as described in [4].
+However, further testing is needed, since the cost of conversion between strings and bitfields may outweigh the improved memory usage.

 As a KSeq is edited, newly-generated identifiers will become longer, and the cardinality of **R** will continue to grow.
 This means that the performance of the KSeq will gradually degrade over time.
 This